RediSearch/RediSearch/docs/docs/query/range.md

 ## Non-numeric range queries

-You can learn more about non-numeric range queries, such as [geo-spatial](/docs/interact/search-and-query/query/geo-spatial) or [vector search](/docs/interact/search-and-query/query/vector-search) queries, in their dedicated documentation articles.
+You can learn more about non-numeric range queries, such as [geospatial](/docs/interact/search-and-query/query/geo-spatial) or [vector search](/docs/interact/search-and-query/query/vector-search) queries, in their dedicated articles.